carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

     - For development purposes, consider modifying the MFA enforcment policy to not require MFA.
 For all production use cases, configure the MFA and user account recovery sections according to organizational guidelines
 4. Configure sign-up experience:
    ![Congito Security Requirements](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-signup-experience.png)
-    - Disable Self Registration if you want to limit access (e.g. when the instance is publicly accessible)
+    - Disable Self Registration if you want to limit access.
+For example, if your instance is accessible on the public internet, you may not want anyone to be able to self-register.
         > ⚠️ In the `Required Attributes` section, ensure that name is selected:
         > ![Required Attribute Name](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-name-required.png)
 5. Configure Message Delivery: